dganzella/chickenTiledLoader/README.md

 - Can only load TMJ files (Tiled map JSON format), no TMX
 - Only supports a single TSJ tileset per TMJ.
 Either embedded in the TMJ itself or as a sepatate, referenced TSJ.
 Multiple TMJ files can reference the same TSJ tileset, no problem.
 - Only supports orthogonal maps
-- The name of the images referenced in the TMJ files need to follow playdate's pattern, aka. image-table-width-height.png
+- The name of the images referenced in the TMJ/TSJ files need to follow playdate's pattern, aka. image-table-width-height.png

 ## documentation